Home / Mica Regulation

 Security tokens under MiCA

-Financial instruments as defined in the Directive 2014/65/EU, no matter if they are a cryptocurrency or a token on a blockchain or else, do not fall under the scope of MiCA, as per Recital 3 of the MiCA regulation.
+Financial instruments as defined in the Directive 2014/65/EU (the revised Markets in Financial Instruments Directive, or MiFID II), no matter if they are a cryptocurrency or a token on a blockchain or otherwise, do not fall under the scope of MiCA, as per Recital 3 of the MiCA regulation.
+MiCA applies only to providers of crypto-asset services and issuers of crypto-assets, such as stablecoins, that are not classified as financial instruments under MiFID II.

 Issuers of such crypto assets will be liable to comply with the relevant laws and regulations in the issuer’s registration country and applicable European texts.

 A legal opinion is necessary to ensure the proper qualification of a crypto asset as not being a security or financial instrument.
-Elseway, an unregulated security token shall expose the issuer to sanctions way over the scope of MiCA.
+Otherwise, an unregulated security token shall expose the issuer to sanctions way beyond the scope of MiCA.

 Exemptions